lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The fragment sender MUST start by transmitting the window numbered 0.

 The sender starts by a "blind transmission" phase, in which it MUST transmit all the tiles composing the window, in decreasing tile index order.

+All message receptions being discussed in the rest of this section have the implicit "matching the RuleID and DTag pair being processed" characteristic added to them.

 Then, it enters a "retransmission phase" in which it MUST initialize an Attempts counter to 0,